kir-dev/pek-infinity/.github/copilot/Memory-Bank/database/03-user-profile-federation.md

 - `dormitory`, `gender`, `studentStatus`: Metadata
 - `externalAccounts`: Links to Twitter, Telegram, etc.

 **⚠️ CRITICAL:** Profile has NO `realmId` field.
-Profiles exist in cloud only, shared across federation.
+Profiles exist in hub only, shared across federation.

 ---